 Since its launch in November 2022, ChatGPT has become a phenomenon among individuals, professionals, and businesses alike.
-ChatGPT is being used for some of the common applications that you would expect, such as content creation, customer service, etc. But this powerful tool, and other similar generative AI tools, can have some unconventional use cases too.
+If you are wondering how to use ChatGPT, then it is being used for some of the common applications that you would expect, such as content creation, customer service, etc. But this powerful tool, and other similar generative AI tools, can have some unconventional use cases too.
 Let’s take a look at some of the ChatGPT use cases.

 Content creation with ChatGPT